keeweb/keeweb/README.md

 ## Status

 The app is quite stable now.
 Basic stuff, as well as more advanced operations, should be rather reliable.
-Looking for a new maintainer, see [#2022](https://github.com/keeweb/keeweb/issues/2022)

 ## Self-hosting